NBA League Pass Rankings: Lottery Edition

 - Over/Unders via Westgate LV and current as of Aug.
 12.

 - The adjusted column weighs one NBATV appearance as 0.5 national TV appearances — and honestly I feel that’s generous — because let’s be real: NBATV games are a little bit like participation trophies.
-Everybody gets one and nobody (read: almost nobody) actually cares.
+Everybody gets one and nobody (read: almost nobody) actually cares about them.

 - Ties in adjusted appearances went to the team with fewer NBATV games.
 Ties in adjusted appearances with the same number of NBATV matchups favored TNT broadcasts over ESPN due to personal preference.
 As George Carlin said, these are my rules, I make them up.